Abhiiishek44/DrishtiSense/README.md

   </a>
 </p>

 **DrishtiSense** is a real-time spatial intelligence system for assistive navigation.
-It combines object detection, depth estimation, visual odometry, persistent spatial memory, obstacle awareness, and voice interaction to maintain useful context about the user's surroundings beyond the current camera frame.
+It combines computer vision, monocular depth estimation, visual odometry, persistent spatial memory, obstacle awareness, and voice interaction to maintain useful context about the user's surroundings beyond the current camera frame.

-The system is designed to answer spatial queries such as:
+The system supports spatial queries such as:

 ```text
 "Where is my bottle?"